LineaLabs/lineapy/docs/source/guide/refactor_code/index.rst

    )

 which is more concise and manageable than what we initially had --- a long, messy collection of various operations.
+Note that the cleaned-up code above is a subset of the original development code.
+That is, LineaPy "condensed" the original code by removing extraneous operations that do not affect the artifact we care about, i.e., ``lm_2``.

 In practice, development scripts/notebooks by data scientists are much longer and more complicated than this simple example.
-Hence, LineaPy's automatic code refactoring can save considerable time for data scientists to move their work into production.
+Hence, LineaPy's automatic code clean-up can save considerable time for data scientists to move their work into production.

 .. note::